aws-samples/serverless-patterns/eventbridge-cloudwatch-dotnet-cdk/README.md

 ## Testing

-Use the [AWS CLI](https://aws.amazon.com/cli/) to send a test event to EventBridge and observe the event delivered to the Lambda function by reviewing the Amazon CloudWatch Logs associated with the function:
+Use the [AWS CLI](https://aws.amazon.com/cli/) to send a test event to EventBridge and observe the event delivered to the Amazon CloudWatch by reviewing the logs:

 1. Send an event to EventBridge: